blabla1337/skf-flask/skf/markdown/knowledge_base/182-knowledge_base--Account_lockout--.md

 locking out accounts.

 Hard lock-out:
 This type of lockout should be applied whenever you detect a user attacking your application and counter him by means of permanently locking out his account until a response team had time to do their forensics.
 After this process you can decide to give the user back his account or take further legal actions against him.
 This type of approach prevents the attacker from further penetrating your application and infrastructure.

-Recommended knowledge-base items:

-- Audit logs
-- Privilege based authentication
+Note:
+Be cautious that a soft-lockout countermeasure does not override a hard-lockout status.